Ways to remember a loved one

 Memorial walks

 One of the positive things that came out of lockdown, and the need to consider different ways of being able to celebrate lives and share memories, was the rise of the ‘funeral walk’.
 When lockdown restrictions forbade indoor gatherings but allowed people to meet outdoors, going for a walk allowed them to draw support from each other.
 Moving forward, arranging a memorial walk during the months following the funeral, or on the anniversary of death, provides another opportunity to commemorate a life with friends and family.
-‘Explore St Albans’ has suggestions of walks with refreshment stops.
-Please see The Alban Way’s top walking routes in and around St Albans
+‘Enjoy St Albans’ has suggestions of walks in the locality.

 Memory Boxes and Online Digital Tributes